matyas-igor/crossover-blood-test/README.md

 # Blood donation management system

 - Real-time update on a map about available blood donations
-- Built with Bootstrap, Express, Angular2, RxJS, Esri Maps and Socket.io
+- Built with Bootstrap, Express, MongoDB, Angular2, RxJS, Esri Maps and Socket.io
 - The project was done in July 2016

 Live demo: https://blood-donation-web.herokuapp.com/